ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 Type Definition
 ~~~~~~~~~~~~~~~

-In order to implement our specialised TSP evaluator, we will first extend Wallace
+In order to implement our specialised TSP evaluator, we must first extend Wallace
 with a new Julia type for that evaluator.
-To do this, we'll need to open up the
+To do this, wew ill need to open up the
 skeleton file we constructed earlier, `my_tsp_evaluator.jl`.
 Within this file we will write a standard Julia definition for a type that accepts
 details of a given TSP problem and evaluates provided candidate solutions